 Any DoD Service Member can propose a topic for CPG development or revision to the JTS CPG Manager.
-(See Appendices A-C for process flow charts.)
 At a minimum, a new CPG topic must include:

-- A description of the proposed guideline and perceived gap in care. - Identification of end-users of the guideline. - Identification of changes in performance to be driven by the guideline.
+- A description of the proposed guideline and perceived gap in care. - Identification of end-users of the guideline. - Identification of changes in performance to be driven by the guideline. - The JTS CPG manager will take CPG proposal and: - Cross reference proposals with existing CPGs. - Identify way ahead course of actions (COAs) - Present COAs to JTS clinical leadership (DCoT Chief, DCoT Committee Chairs, PI Chief, and JTS Chief) for decision.